 Drucker’s observation is interesting.
 How often, for instance, have you seen businesses waste time and money in the pursuit of outcomes based on asking the wrong question?
 When so many projects end in failure, it’s fair to assume that one of the reasons is that people don’t ask the right questions up front.
 As busy project managers it’s easy to be reactive—coming up with short-term answers to immediate problems.
 But if you focus on asking questions that speak to sustainable visions and goals, you provide the leadership that projects need.

-Here are the top three questions you should be asking all the time as a project manager.
+Here are the top three questions project managers should be asking when approaching tasks and operating projects.

 1. What does my gut feeling tell me about the project and what I need to do?